tfabris/BlueGigaEmpeg/README.md

 button and the LED fit into the holes on the enclosure.
 If the LED got bent in shipping and handling, straighten it carefully so the LED fits into the hole.

-Place the lid atop the BlueGigaEmpeg enclosure with the screw holes aligned.
+Place the lid atop the BlueGigaEmpeg enclosure with the screw holes and all of the fitting tabs aligned.

-IMPORTANT: On the lid of the BlueGigaEmpeg enclosure, there is a small notch on one end.
-Make sure to align that notch with the Molex tuner connector on the board.
-The notch is there to make room for the release tab on the tuner connector.

 Screw the four supplied screws into place using a 2.5mm hex tool.
 The four screws are the same kind of M3 hex bolts that hold the empeg fascia in place